Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Introduction

 The question arises as to what are the possible ways to infer the astrophysical parameters from the observed 21-cm power spectrum data.
 Since the characteristic astrophysical parameters at high redshifts are currently almost entirely unconstrained, the 21-cm signal must be calculated for a large number of parameter sets that cover a wide range of possibilities.
-Given the complexity of the 21-cm signal \citep[see][]{barkana18book, Mesingerbook} and its highly non-linear dependence on the astrophysical parameters, artificial neural networks (ANNs) are a useful method for emulation and fitting. \citet{Shimabukuro} used an ANN to estimate the astrophysical parameters from 21-cm observations.
+Given the complexity of the 21-cm signal \citep[see][]{barkana18book, Mesingerbook} and its highly non-linear dependence on the astrophysical parameters, Artificial Neural Networks (ANNs) are a useful method for emulation and fitting. \citet{Shimabukuro} used an ANN to estimate the astrophysical parameters from 21-cm observations.
 They trained the ANN using 70 data sets where each set consists of the 21-cm power spectrum obtained using \textsc{21cmfast} \citep{mesinger11} as input, with three EoR parameters used in the simulation as output.
-They applied the trained ANN to 54 data sets to evaluate how the algorithm performs. \citet{Kern} used a machine learning algorithm to emulate the 21-cm power spectrum and perform Bayesian analysis for parameter constraints over eleven parameters which included six parameters of the EoR and X-ray heating and five additional cosmological parameters. \citet{Schmit} built an emulator using a neural network to emulate the 21-cm power spectrum where they generated the training and test data sets using the \textsc{21cmfast} simulation and compared their results with 21CMMC. \citet{cohen19} introduced the first global 21-cm signal emulator using an ANN.
-Recently, \citet{21cmvae, globalemu} proposed two different approches for emulating all sky averaged (global) 21-cm signal.
-In this paper, we use an emulation method to constrain 21-cm power spectrum for the seven-parameter astrophysical model.
-We construct the emulator using a large dataset of models that cover a very wide range of the astrophysical parameter space.
+They applied the trained ANN to 54 data sets to evaluate how the algorithm performs. \citet{Kern} used a machine learning algorithm to emulate the 21-cm power spectrum and perform Bayesian analysis for parameter constraints over eleven parameters which included six parameters of the EoR and X-ray heating and five additional cosmological parameters. \citet{Schmit} built an emulator using a neural network to emulate the 21-cm power spectrum where they generated the training and test data sets using the \textsc{21cmfast} simulation and compared their results with 21CMMC. \citet{cohen19} introduced the first all sky averaged (global) 21-cm signal emulator using an ANN.
+Recently, \citet{21cmvae, globalemu} proposed two different approaches for emulating the global 21-cm signal.
+The astrophysical parameters and reionization history can also be recovered from 21-cm images directly using convolutional neural networks (CNN) \citep{Gillet2019, Plante2019}.
+In this paper, we use an emulation method to constrain the 21-cm power spectrum for the seven-parameter astrophysical model.
+Using ANN, we construct an emulator that is trained on a large dataset of models that cover a very wide range of the astrophysical parameter space.
 Given the seven-parameter astrophysical model, the emulator is able to predict the 21-cm power spectrum over a wide redshift range ($z = 6$ to $30$).
+We construct our algorithm in a way that approximately accounts for emulation error (i.e., the uncertainty due to the finite size of the training set), and also test the accuracy (and improve the error estimates) using 5-fold cross validation.
 We also explore a more realistic case of the observational measurements expected for the SKA, as well as extended models that also include an excess early radio background.
+We note that any supervised machine learning algorithm is specific to the particular semi-numerical model that is used to generate the training data.
+Therefore, the results obtained from such algorithms may not be directly applicable to simulations conducted using other semi-numerical methods (such as \textsc{21cmfast}) or to the real Universe; in further work we plan to test with data generated with other methods.